corndel-swe/java-cash-register/CONTRIBUTING.md

 A few things you should know:

-- The functions in `lib` are designed to work with a "drawer" full of money.
+- The static methods in `cashregister` are designed to work with a "drawer" full of money.
-  Take a look at `drawer.js` to see what one looks like.
+  Take a look at `Drawer.java` to see what one looks like.

 - Currency is in USD: penny, nickel, dime and quarter are coins; everything else is a note